nmaguiar/openaf-docs/docs/guides/medium/applying-selectors-array.md

 ---
 layout: default
-title: "Medium: Applying selectors to an array"
+title: Applying selectors to an array
-parent: Guides
+parent: Medium
-grand_parent: OpenAF docs
+grand_parent: Guides
 ---

 # Applying selectors to an array